Nara brushes Nara fude

-In later days when Kana characters came into use, a new demand for more delicate brushes had arisen due to the need to draw curved lines more freely.
-Against such a background, the foundation of Nara Fude was established by hissyo.
-They brought out the best features of the limited types of animal hairs and skillfully combined them to make brushes.
+In later days when kana characters (syllabic Japanese scripts) came into use, a new demand for more delicate brushes arose due to the need to draw curved lines more easily.
+Against such a background, the foundation of Nara brush was established by brush masters.
+They brought out the best features of the limited types of animal hair and skillfully combined them to make brushes.

 General Production Process